Leo Kottke: Early life and career

 In the early 1970s, he recorded with vocals and backing musicians on albums.
 In 1972, he released Greenhouse, and in 1973, the live My Feet Are Smiling and Ice Water.
 Kottke closed out his contract with Capitol with his seventh album, Chewing Pine, in 1975.
 By then, he had gained an international following largely due to his performances at folk festivals.
-With his 1976 eponymous release, he moved to Chrysalis Records.
+With the 1976 release of Leo Kottke, he moved to Chrysalis Records.

 Injury and new playing style

 In the early 1980s, Kottke began to suffer from painful tendinitis and related nerve damage caused by his vigorous and aggressive picking style (particularly on the 12-string guitar).
 As a result, he changed his picking style to a classical style, using the flesh of his fingertips and increasingly small amounts of fingernail rather than fingerpicks, and changing the positioning of the right hand to place less stress on the tendons.
 A flat pick is often used in conjunction with his fingers, a style called hybrid picking.
 He has studied more classical and jazz-oriented compositional and playing techniques.

 He took a long break from recording and performing, and simultaneously moved from his relationship with major labels to the smaller Private Music label.
 Private Music was considered a new-age music label in the Windham Hill style, and Kottke often found his music categorized as such during this period.
 After the reflective A Shout Toward Noon, in 1986, he took a brief break from recording before returning with Regards from Chuck Pink in 1988.